phalcon/blog/_posts/2019-07-06-trial-and-error.md

   - phalcon4
   - restructuring
 ---
 Phalcon has always been focused in performance and usability.
-We strive to offer the easiest to use and fastest framework.
+We strive to offer the fastest, easiest to use framework.

 One of our efforts led to what developers call a _rabbit hole_ that we had to get out of so to speak.

 ### The idea
 The idea we had was to split Phalcon into smaller extensions.
-We have discussed this before as well as recently during our [June Community Hangout(https://www.youtube.com/watch?v=YfTzAfC4DKo)
+We have discussed this before as well as recently during our [June Community Hangout](https://www.youtube.com/watch?v=YfTzAfC4DKo)

 The way this was going to work was as follows:
 - We generate code and create an extension called `phalcon-config.so` that exposes `Phalcon\Config`